 Official Definition: (adj.)—not called for by the circumstances; not necessary, appropriate, or justified; unwarranted

-If you don’t already know the word gratuitous, it’s one you’ll want to add to your college vocabulary ASAP.
+If you don’t already know the word gratuitous, it’s one you’ll want to add to your list of words to know ASAP.
 This is a useful word that now has a negative connotation, though it didn’t start out that way.
 Originally, the word simply meant “free,” but now, according to the Merriam-Webster dictionary, the more common definition of the word gratuitous is “not called for by the circumstances; not necessary, appropriate, or justified; unwarranted.”
 Synonyms related to this particular usage include: